Overview:

 As it happens, the righthand door was too badly damaged to reuse in its entirety, but thankfully a New Old Stock (NOS) replacement was available, albeit slightly shop-worn.
 This was cleaned up, repaired and repainted for reassembly.
 The lefthand door was media-blasted to remove old paint, dirt and corrosion, although the lower extremities required significant 'surgery' which saw about six inches cut away and replaced with new metal.
 Areas with mild pitting were smoothed over with body filler and repainted, while a half dozen extraneous holes in the exterior skin needed welding over and filing down.
 New hinges were also sourced and installed in each door.

-A view of the lower edge of the left door during the process of cutting away rusted-out material. (image via Mil-Spec Vehicle Restorations)
+An interior view of the new material on the lower edge of the left door. (image via Mil-Spec Vehicle Restorations)

-A view of the lower edge of the left door during the process of cutting away rusted-out material. (image via Mil-Spec Vehicle Restorations)
+Another view of the repairs to the lower edge of the left door.
+This is a view from the interior side. (image via Mil-Spec Vehicle Restorations)

-The left door following repainting.
-It is now ready for reassembly and fitting! (image via Mil-Spec Vehicle Restorations)
+The refurbished, partially reassembled left door during trial-fitting. (image via Mil-Spec Vehicle Restorations)

 Hood, Fenders & Panels